RokKuzner/wordle/README.md

 # wordle
-This is a recreation of a game wordle
+This is a recreation of a game wordle.
-It's made of HTML, CSS and JS
+It's made of HTML, CSS and JS.